nanda-kshr/nanda-kshr/README.md

 ---

-**<b>📌 Daily Fact:</b>** August 4th is the day in 1965 that the Constitution of Cook Islands comes into force, giving the Cook Islands self-governing status within New Zealand.
+**<b>📌 Daily Fact:</b>** August 5th is the day in 2003 that a car bomb explodes in the Indonesian capital of Jakarta outside the Marriott Hotel killing 12 and injuring 150.

 ---